fgunawan1995/newdays/README.md

 - Considers existing inventory when suggesting items to buy
 - Organizes ingredients by category or store section
 - Helps in efficient grocery shopping

-### Recipe Suggester (`recipeSuggester.ts`)
-- Suggests recipes based on user preferences and available ingredients
-- Considers dietary restrictions and nutritional requirements
-- Can provide detailed cooking instructions
-- Helps in meal variety and planning